arioux/XL-Whois/ReadMe.txt

 next) in the Whois Database Window come from the Fugue Icons collection by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/) and are licensed under a Creative Commons Attribution 3.0 License.

-Download icon in the Update Window come from Sinem Icons by Robsonbillponte (http://robsonbillponte666.deviantart.com/) and is distributed as freeware.

-Error icon in the Update Window come from Web 2 Icons by Cheezen (http://cheezen.deviantart.com/) and is distributed as freeware.